TH3-S4LM0N/leftite/README.md

 ### Development
 All building is done via GitHub Actions and [act](https://github.com/nektos/act).

+##### Build ISO
+The ISO cannot currently be built in a container (ex a github action).
+A actual Fedora machine must be run (can be a vm, tested with qemu/kvm)

 ### Credit where credit is due
 I stole a lot of this from [here](https://github.com/cyrv6737/sb-custom), although he stole a lot from [Jorge Castro](https://github.com/castrojo) and he and [Kyle Gospo](https://github.com/kylegospo) taught me everything I know. \
 Also thanks to spotify I like music.